Beta

 Availability is the real variable here, and it demands honesty.
 Saver business class between San Francisco and Tokyo typically surfaces zero to four seats per departure, and premium Japanese carriers — JAL and ANA especially — release partner award space in limited batches.
 JAL in particular opens space to Alaska on a rolling basis but does not flood the inventory.
 Korean Air SKYPASS books award seats in 24-hour batches, which means checking back repeatedly at different times of day.
 Expect to audit multiple departure dates, sometimes across a window of several weeks, before the right seat count appears.
 Flexibility on travel date is not a nice-to-have; it is the prerequisite.

 Against our conservative valuations at rewardztravel.com, the math reinforces a clear hierarchy.
 The Alaska/JAL sweet spot at 9.2¢ per mile against our 1.6¢ baseline represents a 5.75× multiplier — the strongest case in this dataset.
-The KrisFlyer path to ANA or United at 8.9¢ per mile beats our 1.3¢ KrisFlyer valuation by nearly , though the lower baseline means the absolute transfer cost in Amex or Chase points is similar.
-Aeroplan at 8.0¢ against our 1.5¢ valuation is still a strong 5.3× return and offers the most carrier flexibility.
+The KrisFlyer path to ANA or United at 8.9¢ per mile beats our 1.3¢ KrisFlyer valuation by nearly , though the lower baseline means the absolute transfer cost in Amex or Chase points is similar. a transfer partner at 8.0¢ against our 1.5¢ valuation is still a strong 5.3× return and offers the most carrier flexibility.
 The Singapore Airlines saver at 99,000 KrisFlyer miles yields 6.6¢ per mile — still compelling against our 1.3¢ floor, but the higher seat cost and stricter space release (saver inventory typically opens around 355 days out) make it a narrower window.
 In every case, the value calculation only materializes when space is confirmed at the saver level; mixed-cabin or waitlisted bookings change the math entirely.

 Find space first — then transfer.